xiaojunyang0805/stembot-mvp/notes.md

 Issue: Uploading spinner cannot properly exeucate uploading.
 Fix: set Supabase Storage Policies - Proper Database RLS Policies - Proper policies for the bots table
 Outcome: PDF files now upload successfully to Supabase Storage.The file can be viewed and operated in supabase bots bucket.

+Issue: comiple failure occurs for vercel deployment.
+Fix: Replaced any with proper TypeScript types: User type from @supabase/supabase-js instead of any; error: unknown instead of error: any in catch blocks; Proper error type checking with instanceof Error.
+Outcome: Compile successfully on Vercel (no any types)